Conditionals are control flow structures that allow a program to make decisions based on the evaluation of one or more conditions.

 // take umbrella

-Another example of a conditional could be needing an alternative action.
-This action will be executed only if the condition is not true.
+Another example of a conditional could require an alternative action.
+This action will only be executed if the condition is not true.
 For example,

 If it rains, then I take an umbrella